 1) Best Practices

-People typically fail to backup their data frequently because:
+People typically fail to backup their data frequently because:- They do not know which files to backup

 Corporate system administrators have backup procedures for their company servers, databases, and network files.
 Individual computer users, on the other hand, are usually left to fend for themselves.